noslowerdna/klipsy/README.md

 The process for updating your clip catalog site is fairly straightforward.

-1. Upload any new video(s) to YouTube.
+1. Upload any new video(s) to YouTube, noting the video id(s) that YouTube assigns to them.
 2. Edit the video inventory file.
 3. Edit the clip inventory file.
 4. Run the `zclipsy` script.

-The site can then be viewed locally, or the generated `cliptable.js` and `index.html` files can be deployed to a web server for viewing over the internet as described in the Dployment section above.
+The site can then be viewed locally, or the generated `cliptable.js` and `index.html` files can be deployed to a web server for viewing over the internet as described in the Deployment section above.

 To refresh the ZClipsy code itself, simply run `git pull` from the project installation directory or download the master branch ZIP file.
 You can watch the [commit history](https://github.com/noslowerdna/zclipsy/commits/master) for changes to